-Eligible students may receive training at PCC affiliate agencies (e.g., Monsignor Clark Elementary School, Providence Community Health Clinics, South County Hospital, Visiting Nursing Services, Slater Hospital) during the summer under the condition that a contract is established and appropriate supervision obtained.
-The Externship Agreement Form will be used (see Clinical Program Brightspace page).
+Eligible students may receive training at PCC affiliate agencies (currently Wyatt Detention Center, Monsignor Clark Elementary School, Providence Community Health Clinics, South County Hospital, Visiting Nursing Services, Slater Hospital) during the summer under the condition that a contract is established and appropriate supervision obtained.
+The Externship Agreement Form will be used (see Clinical Program Sakai site, http://sakai.uri.edu).
 Use of a contract will establish that this practicum is part of the student's program training.
 The PCC Director (or a psychologist approved by the PCC Director) provides supervision to trainees during the summer and provides an evaluation at the end of the summer.

-\ It is important to note that a completed Externship Agreement Form (EAF) for summer placements ensures continued coverage of students' professional liability insurance (since the EAF forms tie clinical service directly to their training).
+It is important to note that, a completed Externship Agreement Form for summer placements ensures continued coverage of students' professional liability insurance (since the EAF forms tie clinical service directly to their training).
 In the absence of a completed EAF, students' liability insurance will not cover them.